iweinbau/Ray-Tracing/README.md

 # Ray-tracer in C++

 The goal of this project is to get familiar with c++ and learn the basics of computer graphics.
+View design on [google drive](https://drive.google.com/open?id=1AycpsDItILuk4ehFi2Kk7ZPwQ3XedO23)

 ## Current features